luontola/extformatter/README.txt

 1. You will need have Maven (http://maven.apache.org/), IntelliJ IDEA (http://www.jetbrains.com/idea/) and its Plugin Development Kit installed.
    The IDEA version required reads in profiles.xml under the <idea.version> tag.

-   Change <idea.home> in profiles.xml to point to the IDEA installation.
+2. Change <idea.home> in profiles.xml to point to the IDEA install location.

-2. Run the command "mvn clean package assembly:assembly" in the project's root source directory.
+3. Run the command "mvn clean package assembly:assembly" in the project's root source directory.
 On successive calls you may use the "mvn-assemble.bat" script which operates in offline mode.

-3. Collect the *-bin.zip and *-src.zip files from the /target directory.
+4. Collect the *-bin.zip and *-src.zip files from the /target directory.

     RELEASING A NEW VERSION